paepckehh/nixos/README.md

 - nixos home-manager files

 # Manage Nixos via make (requires pkgs.gnumake)
+## => manage and update current boot profiles <=
 - make switch                       # switches to a new boot profile for current host/profile
 - make boot                         # builds a new boot profile for current host/profile (boot is an alias for build)
 - make update                       # updates the flake.lock via flake.nix upstream repos
 - make clean                        # garbage collect the nix store and unused store data / profiles (older than >12days), make boot
 - make clean-profiles               # removes ALL boot profiles, build a new clean one for current host/profile
+- [...]                             # see Makefile, make allows to chain tasks, eg.: make update switch

+## => add new nixos boot profiles on current disk (requires compatible disk layout) <=
-- make iso-install                 # builds a new iso file with an auto-installer for the current system
+- TARGET=client make build          # builds a new boot profile for targetos 'client'
-- make iso                         # builds a new live-iso for current system (wip)
+- TARGET=kiosk make build           # builds a new boot profile for targetos 'kiosk'

+## => build new bootable autoinstaller-iso-image, installes nixos offfline, full automatic (will auto-wipe ALL target-system disks, no interface) <=
-- TARGET=nixos make build           # builds a new boot profile for client within the current env
+- make installer                    # builds a new auto-installer-iso (TARGET=nixos, LUKS='please define in iso-autoinstaller.nix')

+## => build new os on target-disk device <=
-- TARGET=kios make sdb             # builds a new bootable disk for profile client on disk sdb
+- TARGET=kiosk make sdb                  # builds a new bootable disk for profile 'kiosk' on disk sdb
-- TARGET=srv-mp LUKS=start make sdb  # builds a new bootable disk for profile client on disk sdb with fulldisk encryption (LUKS)
+- TARGET=client LUKS=start make sdb      # builds a new bootable disk for profile 'client' on disk sdb with fulldisk encryption (LUKS), password: 'start'
-...